 Stakeholder Panel's report

-On 2 March 2021 the draft annual report was discussed with a panel of seven external stakeholders.
-Four members of Witteveen+Bos’s CSR team were present.
-The stakeholders identified the strengths and provided advice regarding areas for improvement.
-Where possible, these recommendations have been incorporated directly into this annual report; others have been included as recommendations for next year.
+On 15 March 2021, the draft annual report was discussed with a panel of four external stakeholders.
+Two members of Witteveen+Bos’s CSR team and one member of the Board of Directors were present.
+The stakeholders identified strengths and offered advice on areas for improvement.
+Where possible, these recommendations have been directly incorporated into this annual report.
+Others have been included as recommendations for next year.

 Corporate social responsibility

-The annual report provides a good reflection of Witteveen+Bos but offers little insight into the dilemmas experienced by the organisation.
-As well as the projects and processes that went exceptionally well last year, it is good to be transparent about what went less smoothly.
-In terms of sustainability, there is a gap between what we want as a society and what is possible to achieve within projects.
+One dilemma that can still be raised concerns the gap between what you want to achieve as a company in relation to sustainability and what is possible within projects.
 It is worthwhile identifying where the problems lie.
-For instance, Witteveen+Bos may want to increase sustainability in projects faster than the client or may have to deal with different sustainability standards in international projects.
-Being explicit about this helps paint the real picture and provides an opportunity to learn – also for others.
+For instance, Witteveen+Bos may want to increase sustainability in projects faster than the client does, or may have to deal with different sustainability standards in international projects.
+Being explicit about this paints a realistic picture of the current situation and provides an opportunity to learn, also for others.

 Audience and form